 Conclusion

-In conclusion, this module has looked at the different types of resources that make up the typical code of a Forex robot.
-You have been shown the types of code that can be done in MQL4 (forex trading robot, indicators, and scripts) and the various code formats that form components of the code of a forex robot.
-We have also looked at the various forms of code required for a Forex robot, indicator and script within the MQL4 environment.
+In conclusion, this piece has looked at the different types of resources that make up the typical code of a Forex robot and the development of automated trading systems.
+You have been shown the types of code that can be done in MQL4 (forex trading bot, indicators, and scripts) and the various code formats that form components of the code of a forex robot.
+We have also looked at the various forms of code required for a Forex robot, indicator, and script within the MQL4 environment.
 You now must have some idea about comments and identifiers, which are components of the coding syntax.